 The Yitzhak Rabin border station is open Sunday to Thursday 6:30 to 20:00 and Friday-Saturday 8:00 to 20:00 (confirm times here) Special hours apply for Yom Kippur (the Day of Atonement) and the Muslim New Year (Id il Hajira) and potential random security issues.

-From the Israeli side you first pay the exit tax at the first windows, then go to the next set of windows to stamp out and get your gate pass.
-(Remember you no longer need to worry about avoiding that passport stamp if you get the new loose-leaf Israeli visa card when you enter Israel.)
+From the Israeli side you first pay the exit tax at the first windows, about NIS105 (or pre-pay at a postal bank for a few NIS less), then go to the next set of windows to stamp out and get your gate pass.
+(Remember you no longer need to worry about avoiding that passport stamp if you get the new Israeli visa card when you enter Israel.)
 You will walk across the actual border crossing.
 Fun in the sun with luggage: Amusing going the Jordan direction as they all seem bored and disinterested; quite a different scrutiny going the Israel direction.
 Don’t try to be funny.

 Free Visa on Arrival at Aqaba, Jordan:

 However, when you depart Jordan, you may still have to pay a fee for that “free visa” you just received.
 Upon departure, you will show the Manifest and pay the departure tax/fee if you didn’t stay three nights.
-That fee is 60 JD if you stay 1 night or less; 40 JD if you visited Petra on a day trip; and the usual departure tax of 10 JD if you stay 2 nights.
+That fee becomes 60 JD; plus the usual departure tax of 10 JD.
 If you stay in Jordan for 3 or more nights with the Aqaba Entry Manifest, you should not have to pay the 10 JD exit tax, and thus your entry at Aqaba is free.

-The free visa is for travelers 1) staying more than 2 nights and less than 2 weeks in Jordan and 2) carrying a passport from a nation eligible for visa on arrival, of course.
+The free visa is for travelers 1) staying at least 2 nights and less than 2 weeks in Jordan and 2) carrying a passport from a nation eligible for visa on arrival, of course.
 There is also a rule that this applies only to those who enter AND leave via this border.
-Keep that in the back of your mind if you leave from a different border or airport that you may be charged the usual exit fee.
-From a traveler (12/2016): “I am Italian, with an EU passport.
-I didn’t have ANY Visa in advance, no Jordan Pass and I didn’t pay anything at the border.
-All I needed to do is stay 2 nights in Jordan and less than 2 weeks.”
-(Confirmed by at least two recent travelers.)
+Keep that in the back of your mind if you leave from a different border or airport that you may be charged the usual 10 JD exit fee.

 Other Options at Aqaba: